NaN-xyz/GlyphsApp-Scripts/README.md

 Dummy presets are defined in MasterBlaster-presets.txt.
 You’ll want to edit according to your needs.
 Each line represents one list and like UI input must be comma separated.

 At the moment it doesn’t handle GlyphsApp glyph names and the Vanilla List of presets remains abridged till I find a fix.
-Tested in Glyphs 2.4.2 OS X 10.10.5
+Tested in Glyphs 2.4.2 OS X 10.10.5.

+Please make all comments and feature requests via GitHub.

 ## License